northswiss/jekyll-boilerplate/_posts/2016-08-03-business-trip-packing-101-do-it-like-a-professional.md

 ---
 ![Business-trip-packing.png]({{site.baseurl}}/blog-media/Business-trip-packing.png)

-The golden rule when travelling for business?
+The golden rule when traveling for business?
 Never, ever check in your bag.
 Doing so puts you in the position to lose everything you’ve packed — for good.
 And while it’s one thing to know the golden rule, it’s another thing entirely to put it into effect.

 As difficult as it may seem, packing lightly enough to avoid weight limits and cleverly enough to still travel with enough for the business trip ahead is very doable — especially if you use our eight tips below as a guide.